Open VCD File

 - lot.vcd - list ID offsets.
 This file is optional.
 Some disks may also contain and extended LOT file.

-VideoCD files can not be opened directly by any software however the entire disk can be played using most modern DVD players like PowerDVD, WinDVD etc.
+You cannot open VCD files directly by any software however the entire disk can be played using most modern DVD players like PowerDVD, WinDVD etc.

 Virtual CD files are used to store copies of optical disks - CDs and DVDs.
 These files can then be "mounted" into virutal CD/DVD drives in such a way that computer believes that the actual physical disk was inserted.
 This may be convenient since disks can be excanged faster, stored on a remote network location etc. This also prevents wear and tear of the original disks which may become unreadable after extensive use.